War crimes in the Kosovo War: Organ theft allegations

 During and after the 1999 war, accusations were made of people being killed in order to remove their organs to sell them on the black market.
 Various sources estimated that the number of victims ranged from a "handful", up to 50, between 24 and 100 to over 300.
 The allegations were first publicized by then Chief Prosecutor for the ICTY Carla Del Ponte in her book The Hunt: Me and the War Criminals in 2008, causing a large response.
 According to the book after the end of the war in 1999, Kosovo Albanians were smuggling organs of between 100 and 300 Serbs and other minorities from the province to Albania.
 The perpetrators are said to have strong links to the Kosovo Liberation Army (UÇK).
 Claims were investigated first by the ICTY who found medical equipment and traces of blood in and around the house in Albania that had allegedly been used as an operating theater to remove the organs.
 They were then investigated by the UN, who received witness reports from many ex-UÇK fighters who stated that several of the prisoners had their organs removed.

-In 2011; French media outlet; France24 released a classified UN document written in 2003 which documented the crimes.
+In 2011, the French media outlet France24 released a classified UN document written in 2003 which documented the crimes.
 In 2010, a report by Swiss prosecutor Dick Marty to the Council of Europe (CoE) uncovered "credible, convergent indications" of an illegal trade in human organs going back over a decade, including the deaths of a "handful" of Serb captives killed for this purpose.

-On 25 January 2011, the report was endorsed by the CoE, which called for a full and serious investigation.
-Since the issuance of the report, however, senior sources in the European Union Rule of Law Mission in Kosovo (EULEX) and many members of the European Parliament have expressed serious doubts regarding the report and its foundations, believing Marty failed to provide "any evidence" concerning the allegations.
+On 25 January 2011, the report was endorsed by the CoE.
+However, senior sources in the European Union Rule of Law Mission in Kosovo (EULEX) and many members of the European Parliament have expressed serious doubts regarding the report and its foundations, believing Marty failed to provide "any evidence" concerning the allegations.
 A EULEX special investigation was launched in August 2011.
 Responding to this allegation, the head of the war crimes unit of Eulex (the European Law and Justice Mission in Kosovo), Matti Raatikainen, claimed "The fact is that there is no evidence whatsoever in this case, no bodies.
 No witnesses.
 All the reports and media attention to this issue have not been helpful to us.
 In fact they have not been helpful to anyone."
 He described these allegations as a "distraction" that prevented the war crimes unit from finding the remains of close to 2,000 individuals of Serb, Albanian, and Roma ethnicity still missing in the conflict.
 The EU Report which was released in 2014 concluded that organ theft and trafficking took place but "on a very limited scale with a few individuals involved".